Discovery Learning Apprenticeship Projects for AY 2026-2027

 Requirements:

-- Lattice Scholars only.
+- Restricted to Lattice Scholars

-Desired Majors: Aerospace Engineering, Applied Mathematics, Architectural Engineering, Biological Engineering, Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer Science, Creative Technology & Design, Electrical Engineering, Electrical & Computer Engineering, Engineering Physics, Environmental Engineering, Integrated Design Engineering, Mechanical Engineering
+Desired Majors:Aerospace Engineering Sciences, Applied Mathematics, Architectural Engineering, Biological Engineering, Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer Science, Creative Technology & Design (CTD), Electrical Engineering, Electrical & Computer Engineering, Engineering Physics, Environmental Engineering, Integrated Design Engineering (IDE), Mechanical Engineering

 Contact